 The computer employs hotkeys or key combinations to access most of the computer's controls like screen brightness and volume output.

 To activate hotkeys, press and hold the Fn key before pressing the other key in the hotkey combination.

 Hotkey lcon Function Description

-Fn + F3 (((;;))) Airplane mode Turns on / off the computer's
+Fn + F3 ((( ))) Airplane mode Turns on / off the computer's

-111 1 1 3 (1) network devices.
+111 1 1 3 ((1)) network devices.

-Fn + F4 Z Sleen Puts the computer in Sleep
+Fn + F4 Z Sleep Puts the computer in Sleep

-111 1 1 4 Fn + F4 Z ^z Sleep Sleep mode.
+111 1 1 4 Ζ Sleep mode.

 Switches display output between

-Fn + F5 + F5 the display screen, external
+Fn + F5 Display toggle the display screen, external

 monitor (if connected) and both.

+Turns the display screen

+Fn + F6 • Display off backlight off to save power.

+Press any key to return.

+Fn + F7 🧖 Touchpad Turns the built-in touchpad on

+04 toggle and off.